Mixing fraction in classical novae: Numerical methods and assumptions

 \subsection{White dwarf mixing}

 We adopted the pre-mixed model described in Politano et al. (1995), in which the material accreted by WDs is assumed to be a mixture of the companion star material (solar abundances) and the outermost layers of the underlying CO WDs.
-Different WD-mixing degrees can be modified by artificially giving the various abundance of the WD material in the mixture.
-In our simulations, we assumed that the WD material mixed with the accreted layer is composed of $X(^{12}\rm C)$ = 0.495, $X(^{16}\rm O)$ = 0.495, $X(^{22}\rm Ne)$ = 0.01 (e.g. Jos{\'e} \& Hernanz 1998; Guo et al. 2021b).
-In order to understand the dependence of chemical abundances in nova ejecta on the WD-mixing level, we carried out a series of calculations for our nova models with different WD-mixing fractions ($f_{\rm WD}$) $\leq 40\%$.
+Different WD mixing degrees can be modified by artificially giving the various abundance of the WD material in the mixture.
+In our simulations, we assumed that the WD material mixed with the accreted layer is composed of $X(^{12}\rm C)$ = 0.495, $X(^{16}\rm O)$ = 0.495, and $X(^{22}\rm Ne)$ = 0.01 (e.g. Jos{\'e} \& Hernanz 1998; Guo et al. 2021b).
+In order to understand the dependence of chemical abundances in nova ejecta on the WD mixing level, we carried out a series of calculations for our nova models with different WD mixing fractions ($f_{\rm WD}$) $\leq 40\%$.